 I would highly recommend this shoe to anyone interested in getting into oly weightlifting (clean and jerk, snatch).

-From beginners to advanced lifters, you can appreciate the updated shoes from VS Athletics who have clearly shown they understand what makes a good shoe.
-Click here to take a closer look at them on Amazon!
+From beginners to advanced lifters, you will appreciate this VS Athletics Weightlifting Shoe – they have clearly shown they understand what makes a good shoe.